Marvellous-Codeworks/Homepage/docs/TMS/permissions.md

 ## Current permissions (v9.x)

 ### `tabs`
 Grants access to the list of open tabs and their properties (URL, title, active state, pinned state, group membership).
-This is the core permission that makes suspension possible — without it, TMS cannot read or manipulate tabs.
+This is the core permission that makes suspension possible.
+Without it, TMS cannot read or manipulate tabs.

 ### `storage` + `unlimitedStorage`
 Used to persist your settings, the never-suspend list, favicon cache, and session data. `unlimitedStorage` removes the default 5 MB cap so that large sessions with many tabs can be saved reliably.